 Accelerators to the captives’ development

-Most of these captives supply voice-based, IT-related, and back-office services.
+Most of these in-house operations supply voice-based, IT-related, and back-office services.
 It was observed, nonetheless, that a growing number of captives are moving into non-voice and higher-value offshore services.
 Because of the ongoing global economic difficulties adversely affecting their home base, parents of these insourcing units are further accelerating the development of their captives.

 These companies are more than convinced that their captives can immensely contribute in managing their costs better and driving operational efficiencies higher.
 To implement their offshoring strategy, it is also noteworthy that, other parent entities have found it advantageous to adopt a hybrid approach in their Philippine offshore operations by using third-party service providers, particularly in transactional processes.